manishalankala/k8s/readme2.md

 LimitRanger - sets defaults for container requests and limits, or enforce upper bounds on certain resources (no more than 2GB of memory, default to 512MB)

 ResourceQuota - calculates and denies a number of objects (pods, rc, service load balancers) or total consumed resources (cpu, memory, disk) in a namespace.

+## ectd

+OpenAPI schema populates the apiserver's configuration.

+kube-apiserver then iterates over all the API groups specified in the schema and configures a storage provider for each that serves as a generic storage abstraction.

+## Initializers

+An initializer is a controller that is associated with a resource type and performs logic on the resource before it's made available to the outside world.

+## Deployments controller

+Deployment is really just a collection of ReplicaSets, and a ReplicaSet is a collection of Pods.

+A controller is an asychronous script that works to reconcile the current state of the Kubernetes system to a desired state.

+Each controller has a small responsibility and is run in parallel by the kube-controller-manager component.

+ Deployment record is stored to etcd and initialized, it is made visible via kube-apiserver.